kilyig/0xvillage-website/content/_index.md

 After Devconnect, your Turkish friends are offering you an opportunity to extend your visit in Turkey to a unique location: the Nesin Mathematics Village.
 Situated among the mountains in Western Turkey, this non-profit village is dedicated to mathematics, philosophy, and the arts.

 This retreat offers a change of pace, where people can unwind after Devconnect and actually delve into deeper discussions.
 Participants will be able to rest, discover Western Turkey, discuss ideas in an uninterrupted setting, and get to know a prominent math community in Turkey.
-Instead of chilling back home, come to the Nesin Village and chill with us!
+Instead of returning home right after Devconnect, come to the Nesin Village and hang out with us!

 We are targeting a modest participant count (around 30), with priority given to researchers and engineers who are currently working on crypto-related technical projects.
 University students studying related fields are also encouraged to apply.